-- Make horizontal cut (bottom) - Make the angled cut (top) at about 45°- 60° to the horizontal cut.
+- Make a bottom (horizontal) cut - Make the top (angled) cut approx. 45°- 60° to the bottom cut

-Check direction of fall
+Checking the direction of fall

-Position the saw in the horizontal cut.
+Insert the chainsaw with guide bar in the bottom of the felling notch.
 The gunning sight must point in the planned direction of fall - if necessary, correct direction of fall by re-cutting the felling notch.